Becoming comfortable with Zoom's scheduling and invitation features will help you host successful meetings. This article covers:

 Inviting by Email

-- Gmail - recommended for most users - choose this to draft an invitation in Gmail in your default web browser - this feature works best if you are already signed into your UMN email account in your browser.
-Otherwise, follow the prompts to first sign into your UMN Gmail account, and then the email draft will open for you.
+- Gmail: recommended for UMN users - choose this to draft an invitation in Gmail in your default web browser.
+This feature works best if you are already signed into your UMN email account.
+Otherwise, follow the prompts to sign into your UMN Gmail account, then the email draft will open.

-- Yahoo - we do not use Yahoo at UMN, so you can ignore this option
+- Yahoo: we do not use Yahoo at UMN; ignore this option.

 Copying a URL or Invitation

-Use these options if you wish to draft your own email manually or invite someone through a chat client, text message, etc. Copy URL will copy the join link and Copy Invitation will copy the full invitation text.
-You can then paste it using ctrl-V on a PC, cmd-V on a Mac, or by right-clicking and choosing Paste.
+Use these options if you wish to draft your own email manually or invite someone through a chat client, text message, etc. Copy Invite Link will copy the join link and Copy Invitation will copy the full invitation text.

 Inviting by Phone

 This option is expensive for the University and poses a security risk in the event of a misdial or wrong number.
-Therefore we recommend this option only as a last resort.
-This feature dials a number you enter to invite them to join the meeting via telephone.
-When the recipient answers the phone, they will be prompted to press 1 to join the meeting.
-See Using Telephone Call-Out in the Zoom Help Center for more information.
+We recommend this option only as a last resort.
+Refer to Using Telephone Call-Out for more information.

 Inviting an in-room video conferencing system